-Number of semester, trimester, quarter or clock hours enrolled in the academic year

-Number of semester, trimester, quarter or clock hours

-Proration Example for Credit Hr Program Academic Yr Morgan is an independent student enrolled in a program at Frederick Career College that provides 24 quarter hours and 20 weeks of instruction.
+Number of semester, trimester, quarter or clock Hours Enrolled Number of semester, trimester, quarter or clock Hours in the Academic Year This fraction is multiplied by the appropriate annual loan limit to determine the prorated loan limit.
+There is no comparison of weeks and hours.
+Hours are always used.
+Proration Example for Credit Hr Program< Academic Yr Morgan is an independent student enrolled in a program at Frederick Career College that provides 24 quarter hours and 20 weeks of instruction .
 FCC defines the academic year for this program as 36 quarter hours providing 30 weeks of instruction.
 Program = 24 quarter hrs Annual Limit = \$2,625 Prorated Limit= \$1,759